thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

 For this example, I specify that I want the `os.release.major` fact from all the nodes who match the [PQL](https://puppet.com/docs/puppetdb/latest/api/query/v4/pql.html) query `inventory[certname] { facts.os.name = "CentOS" }`.
-The PE Console provides a list of common queries ready to customize, so most of the time you can choose a query from the list and then update a parameter.
+The PE Console provides a list of common queries ready to customize, so most of the time you can simply choose a query from the list and then update a parameter.

 You could also run that from the command line.
 A simple workflow to get started